MostAwesomeDude/construct/docs/basics.rst

 Container:
     float = 1.401298464324817e-45

+As you can see, Containers provide human-readable representation of the data when printed, which is very important.

 Thanks to blapid, containers can also be searched.
 Structs nested within Structs return containers within containers on parsing.
 One can search the entire "tree" of dicts for a particular name.
 Regular expressions are supported.

 >>> con = Container(Container(a=1,d=Container(a=2)))